 Southern Oregon’s Hyatt Lake Recreation Area is a fun destination for equestrians.
-From Hyatt Lake Horse Camp, you can ride north and south on the Pacific Crest Trail, exploring the fascinating Cascade-Siskiyou National Monument, the Wildcat Hills, Green Springs Mountain, and the southern end of Howard Prairie Lake.
+From Hyatt Lake Horse Camp, you can ride north and south on the Pacific Crest Trail, exploring the fascinating Cascade-Siskiyou National Monument, the Wildcat Hills, Green Springs Mountain, and the south end of Howard Prairie Lake.

-As you ride the PCT in either direction, you’ll travel through mixed-conifer forest, stands of old-growth Douglas-firs, open prairies, and groves of oaks.
+As you ride the PCT in either direction, you’ll travel through stands of old-growth Douglas-firs, mixed-conifer forest, open prairies, and groves of oaks.

 When you ride north, you’ll enjoy expansive views from the Wildcat Hills Overlook, and you can visit the south end of Howard Prairie Lake.